-Cross-sectoral cooperation.
+Cross-sectorial cooperation.

-Crossing the boarders of professions and human settlement related disciplines is a challenge for all.
-Calls and needs for interdisciplinarity implies high level of professionalism as well as continuous improvement of exchanges and dialogues between professional spheres and the worlds of professionals and educators, through:
+Crossing the borders of professions and human settlement related disciplines is a challenge for all.
+Calls and needs for interdisciplinary cooperation implies a high level of professionalism as well as continuous improvement in exchanges and dialogues between professional spheres and the worlds of professionals and educators, through:

-- mutual recognition of diplomas - transdisciplinary teamwork - promotion of common frameworks for practice, education, continuing professional development - development of open knowledge bases of projects accomplishments and technology advances relative to sustainable development and sustainability of the built environment - comprehensive listing of international education opportunities sorted country by country - multilingual open platforms covering fields which concern the planning, design and protection of the environment - planning with partners - generic and transferable skills
+- mutual recognition of diplomas - trans disciplinary teamwork - promotion of common frameworks for practice, education, continuing professional development - development of open knowledge bases of the project's accomplishments and technology advances relative to sustainable development and sustainability of the built environment - comprehensive listing of international education opportunities sorted country by country - multilingual open platforms covering fields which concern the planning, design and protection of the environment - planning with partners - generic and transferable skills.